-If a custody evaluation has been ordered in your case, get to your attorney’s office right away!!
-And if your divorce attorney says something like “just cooperate and everything will be fine,” get a free consult with a highly experienced divorce attorney!
+If a child custody evaluation has been ordered in your case, get to your attorney’s office right away!
+Also, if your divorce attorney says something like “just cooperate and everything will be fine,” get a free consult with a highly experienced divorce attorney!

 When parents are unable to resolve disputes about child custody, a trial will be held and the judge will decide the issues.
 Prior to the trial, the judge may require the family to participate in a child custody evaluation.
 A custody evaluation provides information about the family to help the parents and the judge reach a decision that will be in the best interests of the children.
 Custody evaluations may also be used in post-decree cases, when parenting disputes arise after the initial divorce has been granted.